National-R-D-Intelligence-Lab-NRDIL/CI-guide-updater/README.md

 OCR_API_KEY=
 ```

 If OCR is configured, it is used only when local PDF extraction cannot produce usable text.
+The expected OCR response is a JSON object with a `text` field: `{"text": "...extracted page text..."}`.

 In **Review & Generate**, users can now add either: